Eric-Dally/Election_Analysis/README.md

 1. Find total votes cast
 2. Organize Canidate List
-3. Tally the number of votes each candidate recieved
+3. Tally the number of votes per candidate
-4. Establish a winning percentage for each candidate
+4. Establish winning percentages for each candidate
 5. Determine the winner of the election

 ## Resources